scarv/miracle/experiments/memory-bus/README.md

   due to stalls or interconnect latency.

 They behavior of memory busses is rarely documented for the programmer.
-While great care can be taken by through measurement and even informed assumptions about CPU register (overwrite) behaviour, memory hierarchy registers are often much more obscured.
+While great care can be taken through measurement and even informed assumptions about CPU register (overwrite) behaviour, memory hierarchy registers are often much more obscured.